earthly/website/blog/_posts/2022-09-13-bazel-build.md

 So now, you've pushed the code, you're filling out the PR, [and] the CI's already green or red.
 You don't really feel that block and that linearization of the PRs is not a problem at all.
 No one notices, no one cares.
 And we made a little (linearization) bot also because we wanted to make it nice.
 And people don't even think about it anymore.
 So this linearization of main isn't a problem anymore.
 {% include bazel/end.html %}

-## Build Time Expectations - Tweag
+## Bazel Build Time Expectations - Tweag

 Moving from 20 minutes median build to 6 minutes seems like an impressive improvement, especially if the tail build times improved by a similar magnitude.
 I reached out to a build migration expert Andreas Herrmann[^5], from Tweag, to see if these types of improvements are what people should expect.